X9Developers/DexAPI/README.md

 Firstly it registers the currencies with which it will be working, after that it creates the trading_pair (you must use only the available ones from our [orderbook](http://orderbook.stakenet.io/)), then creates orders randomly, to both sides, Sell and Buy and send them to the lssd.
 You can see the docs [here](https://github.com/X9Developers/DexAPI/tree/master/trading-bot)

-* lssd: Light wallet Swap Service Daemon.
+* lssd: Lightwallet Swap Service Daemon.
 Is a grpc application which is listening in `localhost: 50051`, is responsible for placing orders to the [Stakenet Dex](http://orderbook.stakenet.io/) and for making the swaps, to work the the lssd api needs to conect with [Lightning Network](https://lightning.network/) nodes to manage the wallets.

     To understand the api, you have to read the proto file from [releases page](https://github.com/X9Developers/DexAPI/releases) in the lssd zip folder with the name of lssd.proto.